open-numbers/ddf--gapminder--geo_entity_domain/README.md

 ## How to update
 Manually edited csv files.

-### ddf--alias_mapping--country.csv
+### ddf--entities--geo--country.csv
-The first column contains the gapminder-id (lower case 3-digit iso) The second column contains an alias.
-This means the same country appears on multiple rows.
+The first column contains the gapminder-id (lower case 3-digit iso), and alternative names are in columns "alternative_1" to "alt_5".
+You can add more columns if necessary. also please update ddf--concepts.csv to include new column.
-#### Adding another alias
-If you find a new name or spelling of a country name, please add one more row to the file.
-#### Using the alias mapping
-External datasets are joined with matching rows of the alias column and mapped to the geo-id in the geo column.

 ## License
 Gapmidner created this dataset and provides it under [Creative Common Attribution 4.0 International][CC].